 Are you looking for an easy way to restrict your WordPress form submissions to logged-in users only?

-In this article, we will show you how to restrict your WordPress forms access so only logged in users can fill out and submit them.
+In this article, we will show you how to restrict your WordPress forms to logged-in users only.

-When and Why You Need to Restrict Access for WordPress Forms?
+When and Why Do You Need to Restrict Access for WordPress Forms?

 There could be a number of scenarios when you would need to restrict access to certain WordPress forms to logged-in users only.

-- You may be hosting a private members event, and you only want registered users on your site to RSVP.
+- You may be hosting a private members event and only want registered users on your site to RSVP.

-- You may restrict access to support for members only, and by restricting it to logged-in users only, you can dynamically populate certain information from their profile.
+- You might restrict access to support for members only, and by limiting it to logged-in users only, you can dynamically populate certain information from their profiles.

 - You might want to run an employee survey or poll, and you want to restrict access to your internal team only.